espressif/vscode-esp-idf-extension/docs_espressif/en/commands.rst

    * - Install ESP-HomeKit-SDK
      - Clone ESP-HomeKit-SDK inside the selected directory and set **idf.espHomeKitSdkPath** (**idf.espHomeKitSdkPathWin** in Windows) configuration setting.
    * - Launch IDF Monitor for CoreDump / GDB-Stub Mode
      - Launch ESP-IDF Monitor with websocket capabilities.
-If the user has configured the panic handler to gdbstub or core dump, the monitor will launch a post mortem debug session of the chip.
+If you has configured the panic handler to gdbstub or core dump, the monitor will launch a post mortem debug session of the chip.
    * - Launch QEMU Server
      - As described in :ref:`QEMU documentation <qemu>` this command will execute ESP32 QEMU from the project Dockerfile with the current project binaries.
    * - Launch QEMU Debug Session